SAP-archive/teched2020-DEV164/exercises/ex6/README.md

 [![code](https://flat.badgen.net/badge/code/available/green?icon=github)](https://github.com/SAP-samples/teched2020-DEV164/tree/code/ex6/TechEd2020)
 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=chrome)](https://sap-samples.github.io/teched2020-dev164/exercises/ex6/TechEd2020/SensorManager/webapp/)

-# Exercise 6 - Filtering with the IconTabBar
+# Exercise 6 - Filtering With the IconTabBar

-As your customer needs the full overview to make decisions quickly, you will give him an option to narrow down the list of sensors, based on the actual temperature of a sensor.
+As your customer needs the full overview to make decisions quickly, you will give them an option to narrow down the list of sensors based on the current sensor temperature.

 ## Exercise 6.1 - Add new IconTabFilters to the Sensors.view.xml

-Therefore we enhance our `sap.m.IconTabBar`.
+For this, we enhance our `sap.m.IconTabBar` control.

 1. Open `SensorManager/webapp/view/Sensors.view.xml`.

-2. Add `sap.m.IconTabFilter` elements to the items aggregation of the `sap.m.IconTabBar`.
-Those will be visible as Icons on top of the bar and the user can click them to filter the list.
+2. Add `sap.m.IconTabFilter` elements to the `items` aggregation of the `sap.m.IconTabBar` control.
+They will be visible as icons above the bar, so that the user can click them to filter the list.

 ***SensorManager/webapp/view/Sensors.view.xml***